ANSIoso/Forest-of-Shadows/README.md

 # Key technical features include:

-- Specular Mapping: implemented to simulate realistic light reflections on surfaces.
+- **Specular Mapping**: implemented to simulate realistic light reflections on surfaces.
-- Normal Mapping: used to add fine surface details and enhance the sense of depth without increasing polygon count.
+- **Normal Mapping**: used to add fine surface details and enhance the sense of depth without increasing polygon count.
-- Dynamic Shadows: integrated to reinforce the horror mood and increase visual immersion.
+- **Dynamic Shadows**: integrated to reinforce the horror mood and increase visual immersion.
-- Advanced Shading Techniques: applied to achieve realistic lighting effects.
+- **Shading Techniques**: applied to achieve realistic lighting effects.